What is iCASE?

 Our iCASE studentships are 4-year PhDs that include a collaboration with an industrial partner.
 Formerly known as “Collaborative Awards in Science and Engineering” or “CASE”, iCASE provides a first-rate, challenging PhD research training experience for top quality bioscience graduates.

-Students will conduct PhD research within their University, with the DTP training programme available to them.
+Students will conduct PhD research within their University, and will participate in the DTP training programme, together with all DTP students.
 The industrial partner will support the student throughout their PhD, including providing a supervised placement – minimum 3 months – in industry.
 This normally takes place on the employers’ premises.
 More information about iCASE studentships can be found on the BBSRC website.

 As part of the DTP3 funding round from the Biology and Biological Sciences Research Council (BBSRC), the White Rose BBSRC DTP has been awarded 7 CASE studentships per year, to be allocated over the academic years 2020-21, 2021-22, 2022-23, 2023-24, and 2024-25.